alphagov/govuk_elements/CONTRIBUTING.md

 * [write helpful commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 * [check the GDS style guide](https://www.gov.uk/design-principles/style-guide) for tips on how to write to our standard
 * [check the service manual](https://www.gov.uk/service-manual/design-and-content) for tips on how to create content

+## Versioning

+Follow the guidelines on [semver.org](http://semver.org/) for assigning version numbers.

+Versions should only be changed in a commit of their own, in a pull request of their own.
+This alerts team members to the new version and allows for last-minute scrutiny before the new version is released.
+Also, by raising a separate pull request, we avoid version number conflicts between feature branches.